Dealing with Fellow Scientists

 A good scientist must see to believe… but if you just landed in the lab and things aren’t working, maybe it’s not you.
 We all love to try and save our hypothesis, but in this publish or perish climate, looking the other way during truth bending happens, and it happens a lot.
 Here are some…

 One of the many perks that we often experience as graduate students is the chance to work with a collaborating lab on a research project.
-A successful collaboration results in: Gaining a collaborator’s expertise in a particular area of science Building/learning a new method and/or Addressing an overlapping scientific question I recently came back from…
+A successful collaboration results in: I recently came back from a visit to one of my collaborator’s lab, and wanted to share the aspects that I felt were most important…

 Need tips for surviving being the newbie of the lab, and what you can do to handle all the possible personality types you may encounter.
 Read on.